Last Updated on by

 The manufacturer often installs indirect systems instead of the more expensive direct systems to save because they're much cheaper and typically don’t require regular maintenance or battery replacement.
 They must, however, be calibrated correctly for your particular tire size.

 If you purchased your vehicle after 2007, federal law mandates that it comes with some type of monitoring system – usually factory-installed – that will indicate tire-pressure complications.
 But if you're looking for more specific information and a better warning system, a direct TPMS is a much more informative option.
 Almost all direct TPMS are aftermarket products that you can have installed by your local tire specialists.

 If, however, you're not planning any long-distance adventures and you monitor your tire pressure regularly, there's no reason your factory-installed system shouldn't be sufficient.
 We recommend that you check the TPMS periodically with a mechanic, or whenever you change or rotate your tires, to make sure it's functioning as it should.
-For recreational vehicles, motorhomes, and boat trailers, we recommend that you consider installing an aftermarket tire-pressure monitoring system with both audible and visual warning indicators.
+For recreational vehicles (for more reading on recreational vehicles check out our guide on renting with RVShare), motorhomes, and boat trailers, we recommend that you consider installing an aftermarket tire-pressure monitoring system with both audible and visual warning indicators.